OARK/OARK/build-tools/continuous-integration/README.md

 Be sure that any SSH keys of the servers there will be connections to are in the known_hosts file.

+## Jenkins authentication

+Seems to be a bit tricky.

 ## Notes

 At the moment the build will fail if there are no differences in any of the target repos.